jul/ADictAdd_iction/ROADMAP.rst

     * more doc
     * broke diff

+v 0.4.1

+    * adding doc for finding item in a tree ;
+    * adding QA information (such as where is the ticketing) in the documentation.

 v 0.5.0
     unittest with a better code coverage
-    adding QA information (such as where is the ticketing)

 v 0.7.0
     fully fonctionnal make chain